Observers

 While the primary responsibility of carrying out the OSPAR Convention lies with the Contracting Parties, the observer community plays an essential role in the promotion of protecting and conserving the North-East Atlantic and its resources.
 The observers not only take part in the various meetings of the OSPAR Commission but also contribute actively to its work and to shaping policy development.
 In this way non-governmental organisations are essential partners in the implementation of the Convention and translating its principles into practical action at local, national and regional level.

-Information on how Non-Governmental Observer Organisations can apply for observership can be found in the Rules of Procedure of the OSPAR Commission: Criteria and procedures governing observership of Non-governmental Organisations at meetings within the framework of the OSPAR Commission (Agreement 2013-02).
+Information on how Non-Governmental Observer Organisations can apply for observer status can be found in the Rules of Procedure of the OSPAR Commission: Criteria and procedures governing observership of Non-governmental Organisations and Indigenous Peoples Organisations (Agreement 2013-02).
+These criteria and procedures give information on deadlines for the submission of applications and a description of the information that needs to be submitted.

 Intergovernmental organisations